 ACADEMIC CREDIT

-Each subject is offered on four levels--general undergraduate, undergraduate major, graduate, and advanced graduate--with reading lists and assignments appropriate to each course level.
+Each subject is offered at four levels--general undergraduate, undergraduate major, graduate, and advanced graduate--with reading lists and assignments appropriate to each course level.
 Students should register for the course number appropriate for their situation or needs.
 All courses carry 3 semester hours of credit.
 Students must enroll for two courses.
 Exceptions regarding the number of courses allowed must be reviewed and approved by Professor Ward, College Coordinator.

 Oriel College Library

 CLASS SCHEDULES

 Classes will meet at hours to be announced (typically, two 2-hour sessions a week for undergraduates with additional conferences for graduate students) Mondays through Thursdays, leaving three-day weekends for study or travel.

 ACCOMMODATION AND MEALS

 Students will reside in rooms in or near Oriel College.
 Breakfast will be served daily and dinner will be served each Sunday through Wednesday in the 17th-century Hall.
 Students will be responsible for the purchase of all lunches, as well as dinners on Thursday, Friday and Saturday.
 Students can arrange access to the College Library and other Oxford libraries.
-The College has a laundry room, and dry cleaning is available nearby.
+The College has kitchens, laundry rooms, and dry cleaning and other services such as grocery stores and restaurants are available nearby.

-FIELD TRIPS The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance and one trip to a play at the Globe Theatre in London.
-Optional trips, at the students' expense, will also be offered, and students will be encouraged to travel on their own.
-Dr. Joel Stafstrom (Biological Sciences, NIU) conducts research on molecular, cellular and genetic aspects of development in plants, with a current focus on the control of protein synthesis and heat-stress responses.
-He teaches introductory and mid-level courses in cell biology.
-He also is very interested in the history of biology and the acceptance (or, too often, denial) of scientific evidence by the general public.
-E-mail: Stafstrom@niu.edu
+Oriel College dining hall FIELD TRIPS The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance, one trip to a play at the Globe Theatre in London, and a trip that includes prehistoric Stonehenge, Salisbury to see the Magna Carta, and the city of Bath--home of Jane Austen.
+Optional trips, at the students' expense, will also be offered such as a day at the Henley Royal Regatta, and students will be encouraged to travel on their own.
+Dr. Timothy Crowley (English, NIU) specializes in Renaissance English literature, religion and politics, classical tradition, and Renaissance Spanish literature.
+Email: tcrowley@niu.edu